mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/repo-size/mak448a/Stable-Diffusion-Bot)
 ![](https://img.shields.io/github/contributors/mak448a/Stable-Diffusion-Bot)

-This is a stable diffusion Bot written in Python.
+This is a Stable Diffusion Bot written in Python.
 It uses Stable Horde to generate the images.
 As a result, you will not need a powerful computer!
 All generated images will be sent back to LAION to train Stable Diffusion.
 If you don't want this, get an api key from [here](https://stablehorde.net/register) and place it in `api_key.txt`.
 Please note that your prompts are still sent to Stable Horde, as listed in their [privacy policy](https://stablehorde.net/privacy).